Tracardi/tracardi-api/docs/configuration/tracardi_configuration.md

 ## Elastic configuration

 * `ELASTIC_HOST` - Default: 127.0.0.1.
-This setting defines a IP address of elastic search instance.
+This setting defines an IP address of elastic search instance.
   See `Connecting to elastic cluster` for more information how to connect to a cluster of servers.
 * `ELASTIC_SNIFF_ON_START` - Default: None.
-When you enable this option, the client will attempt to execute an elasitcsearch sniff request during the client initialization or first usage.
+When you enable this option, the client will attempt to execute an Elasticsearch sniff request during the client initialization or first usage.
 Search documentation for sniffing to get more information.
 * `ELASTIC_SNIFF_ON_CONNECTION_FAIL` - Default: None.
 If you enable this option, the client will attempt to execute a sniff request every time a node is faulty, which means a broken connection or a dead node.